NAVERON/Trash/DataProcessDemo/README.md

 ## ship information process
 #### how to orgnazite ship data, include static and dynamic data, how to deal with Concurrent problems.

-## the interesting is the best teacher
+## the interest is the best teacher
 #### go ahead!